Blog

 How thick is Carpet Underlay?

-But how thick are the underlays?
-How much does thickness matter, and can underlay thickness for carpets be too much?
-In this blog, we will explore each of these questions, so that you can make an informed purchase that will allow you to unlock the true potential of your new carpet.
+So how thick are carpet underlays?
+How much does thickness matter, and can underlay thickness ever be “too much”?
+In this blog, we explore each of these questions so that you can make an informed choice and unlock the full potential of your carpet.

 What does a thick underlay bring to the carpet?

-• Durability – A thick underlay is a strong underlay.
-They can extend the life of the carpet by absorbing impact that would otherwise be felt by the carpet.
-That being said, note that the underlay itself will suffer wear over time, reducing its durability the longer you use it.
+A quality underlay—particularly when paired with good density, helps extend the life of the carpet by absorbing impact that would otherwise be transferred directly to the carpet fibres.
+However, note that the underlay itself will compress and wear down over time, especially in higher-traffic areas.

 How thick should the carpet underlay be?